Things to do in Essaouira in 1 day — seeing the best of the city on the coast

 Essaouira is that classic beach town where many locals and visitors head to in summer.
-Sitting on the west coast of Morocco, its sandy shores, markets, and seafood restaurants help to secure its reputation as a firm favourite.
+Sitting on the west coast of Morocco, there are many things to do in Essaouira.
+Stroll along its sandy shores, browse the markets, or indulge in the seafood restaurants.

 The town is typically touted as an ideal day trip from Marrakech, and it’s easy to see why.
-There’s enough here to hold your attention for a day, but not necessarily for a full week.
-This isn’t counting of course the foreigners that have bought a home here, and return regularly.
+If you’re wondering how many days to stay in Essaouira, I’d suggest 2 or 3 nights.
+There’s enough here to hold your attention for a short time, but not necessarily for a full week.
+This isn’t counting of course the foreigners that’ve bought a home here, and return regularly.
 Speaking on my own experience, Essaouira was a stop during our road trip around Morocco, and 1 day was more than enough to see everything.

 Travelling in October, the weather in Essaouira is pretty much perfect.
 The sun radiates the right amount of heat, and there’s a light breeze that keeps the temperature just right.
 Despite the good weather, we didn’t head to the beach like many, but instead spent our time exploring Essaouira.